pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 Three structures will be constructed:
 1. `CTEExec`: Evaluate seed part and recursive part iteratively.
 2. `CTETableReaderExec`: Read result of previous iteration and return result to parent operator.
-3. `CTEStorage`: This is where the materialized results stored. `CTEExec` will write it and `CTETableReaderExec` will read it.
+3. `CTEStorage`: This is where the materialized results are stored. `CTEExec` will write it and `CTETableReaderExec` will read it.

 The executor tree will be like: